-- An amazing view of a high alpine world of rocks and snow;
+- There's an amazing view of a high-alpine world of rocks and snow.

-- The 'Ice Flyer' chairlift allows you to 'fly' over the glacier and see it up close.
+- In summer, the 'Ice Flyer' chairlift allows you to 'fly' over the glacier and see it up close.
 The fare is not included in standard cable car tickets to the Titlis.
-The lift takes you to the Glacier Park, where you can enjoy the snow using snow tubes, sledges and more.
+The lift takes you to the Glacier Park, where you can play in the snow using snow tubes, sledges and more.
 This is the place to go to for guaranteed snow.
 There is often snow at other places at the top too, but not always as the climate is getting warmer.
-In Winter, the park is located at the mid station Trübsee instead;

 - You can take a walk into the Glacier Cave, a tunnel in the ice of the glacier.

-- The Titlis Cliff Walk is a spectacular suspension bridge to see the mountains from a different perspective;
+- The Titlis Cliff Walk is a spectacular suspension bridge of over 100 metres long.

 - There are shops and restaurants.